together,

 TK2d is a rare genetic mitochondrial disease

 Mitochondrial diseases are a group of rare, debilitating, and often fatal conditions with a severe impact on daily living and quality of life.
-TK2d is a type of mitochondrial disease called mitochondrial DNA depletion syndrome (MDS).
+TK2d is a type of mitochondrial disease called mitochondrial DNA depletion and deletion syndrome (MDDS).

 There are many types of mitochondrial diseases, so while they are rare, it is estimated that 1 in every 5,000 people is affected.